fsecada01/wtf-tortoise/README.md

 Packaged from [Sinisaos](https://github.com/sinisaos/wtf-tortoise), who did all the work.
 Please support his efforts.

 For testing/direct usage, just download repo, unzip and put in root of your project.
-Otherwise, just run: `pip install wtftoroise`.
+Otherwise, just run: `pip install wtf-toroise`.

 Now you can import wtftortoise.orm like in edit example below.